shinefield/mangoszerodocumentation/file-formats/dbc/areatable.rst

 .. note::

-    this table contains all non-development areas, which are not instanced.
+    This table contains all non-development areas, which are not instanced.

 +-------------+--------+-----------------------+-----------------------+-----------------------------+